 ARANEA: The player is somehow also im8ued with a limitless supply of power.
 Enough to destroy anything he wanted, for as long as he wanted.
 And knowing the villain of our story, anything he wanted would 8e everything.
 And as long as he wanted would 8e forever.

-In Kid Radd, the Pixel Art Comic masquerading as a Sprite Comic, a character attempts to destroy the entire Internet and the video game escapee characters that inhabit it after realizing that their kind was created entirely for killing — which is, you know, accurate — and losing hope of change when attempts at organized societies fall into war.
+In Kid Radd, the Pixel Art Comic masquerading as a Sprite Comic, GI Guy attempts to destroy the entire Internet and the video game escapee characters that inhabit it after realizing that their kind was created entirely for killing — which is, you know, accurate — and losing hope of change when attempts at organized societies fall into war.

-He also intended to destroy every computer hooked up to the internet, believing that it would destroy society (Not being sure whether humans were directly or indirectly dependant on computers).
-However, what really takes the cake is The Seer who doesn't just want to destroy Earth, but realizes that with all the stars and planets out there, there HAS to be life on some of them.
+He also intended to destroy every computer hooked up to the internet, believing that it would destroy society (not being sure whether humans were directly or indirectly dependent on computers).
+However, The Seer really takes the cake, not just wanting to destroy Earth, but believing that with all the stars and planets out there, there HAS to be life on some of them.
 So when he's done with Earth he will travel to one of those and kill everything there...

 Though recent events have opened up all kinds of questions about this.